Vitex agnus-castus

-Vitex is a cross-pollinating plant, but its self-pollination has been recorded.

 Etymology and common names

-Vitex, its name in Pliny the Elder, is derived from the Latin vieo, meaning to weave or to tie up, a reference to the use of Vitex agnus-castus in basketry.
+Vitex, its name in Pliny the Elder, is derived from the Latin vieo, meaning to weave or to tie up, a reference to the use of V. agnus-castus in basketry.
 Its macaronic specific name agnus-castus repeats "chaste" in both Greek and Latin; the small tree was considered to be sacred to the virginal goddess Hestia/Vesta.
 The most common names are "chaste tree", "vitex", and "monk's pepper".

 Description

-Vitex agnus-castus is widely cultivated in warm temperate and subtropical regions for its delicate-textured, aromatic foliage and butterfly-attracting midsummer spikes of lavender flowers opening in late summer in cooler climates.
+Vitex agnus-castus is widely cultivated in warm, temperate, and subtropical regions for its delicately textured, aromatic foliage and butterfly-attracting midsummer spikes of lavender flowers opening in late summer in cooler climates.
 It grows to a height of 1–5 m.
-It requires full sun, though tolerates partial shade, along with well-drained soil.
-Under ideal conditions, it is hardy to -23 C USDA Zone 6, and can be found as far north as the south shore of Long Island and Nantucket on the East Coast of the United States and in the mild southwest of England.
+It requires full sun, though tolerates partial shade, along with well-draining soil.
+Under ideal conditions, it is hardy to -23 C USDA Zone 6.
 In colder zones, the plant tends to die back to the ground, but as it flowers on new wood, flowering is not affected on vigorous growth in the following season.
-This plant is a brackish water dweller, indicating that it tolerates salt.
 Cold and wet weather results in dieback and losses.
-The plant grows well on loamy neutral to alkaline soil.
+The plant grows well on loamy, neutral to alkaline soil.